CiscoDevNet/coding-series-learning-labs/README.md

 ## Cisco DevNet Learning Labs: Coding Fundamentals

-These self-paced interactive tutorials provide an introducing to coding.
+These self-paced interactive tutorials provide an introduction to coding.

 Labs are written to be displayed within the [Cisco DevNet Learning Labs system](https://learninglabs.cisco.com).